Skip to content

 #Frequently Asked Questions

 Error 0x8007001f (0x8007001f-0x20006) means Windows failed to install a feature update during the SAFE_OS phase.
-It’s usually caused by audio driver conflicts, corrupted system files, or Windows Update service issues.
+Audio driver conflicts, corrupted system files, or broken Windows Update components are the usual causes.

 Update your audio drivers first, then run Windows Update Troubleshooter.
-If that doesn’t work, reset Windows Update components by renaming the SoftwareDistribution and catroot2 folders.
-Run SFC and DISM scans to repair system files.
+If those don’t work, reset Windows Update components by renaming the SoftwareDistribution and catroot2 folders.
+Follow up with SFC and DISM scans to repair system files.
+This full sequence takes about 45 minutes and covers the four most common root causes in order of likelihood, so you’re not wasting time on unlikely fixes first.

 The SAFE_OS phase applies system changes in a protected environment.
-It fails when drivers or system files conflict with the update.
-Audio drivers, corrupted files, or broken update components cause most SAFE_OS failures.
+When drivers or system files conflict with the update, Windows rolls back to prevent damage.
+Audio drivers, corrupted files, and broken update components cause most SAFE_OS failures, and the error code 0x20006 specifically points to a driver conflict during the REPLICATE_OC step of this phase.

 Audio driver updates take 10-15 minutes.
 SFC and DISM scans take 20-40 minutes.
-Resetting Windows Update components takes 5 minutes.
-Most cases are fixed within 1 hour.
+Resetting components takes 5 minutes.
+Most cases are resolved within 1 hour total.

-No. All fixes in this guide preserve your files and programs.
-Only resetting Windows Update components deletes temporary update files, not your personal data.
+No. All fixes in this guide preserve your files, programs, and settings.
+Resetting Windows Update components only deletes temporary update cache files in the SoftwareDistribution folder, not your documents, photos, or installed applications.